CSCfi/csc-user-guide/docs/apps/matlab.md

 ## Usage

 At CSC, MATLAB is available both interactive and batch jobs.
-The interactive sessions are intended for light pre- and postprocessing of data, whereas larger parallel jobs should be run via batch job system of Puhti using MATLAB Parallel Server (MPS) tool.
+The interactive sessions are intended for light pre- and postprocessing of data, whereas larger parallel jobs should be run via batch job system of Puhti-rhel7 using MATLAB Parallel Server (MPS) tool.

-### Interactive MATLAB Sessions on Puhti
+### Interactive MATLAB Sessions on Puhti-rhel7
 <div id="interactive-matlab" />

 There are four interactive MATLAB licenses with **two Parallel Computing Toolbox** and **two Compiler SDK** licenses available for temporary interactive academic use.
-We recommend to use [the Puhti web interface remote desktop](../computing/webinterface/desktop.md) for the sessions.
+We recommend to use [the Puhti-rhel7 web interface remote desktop](../computing/webinterface/desktop.md) for the sessions.
 After logging in to the web interface, MATLAB can be launched as follows:

 * Select "Desktop" from the "Apps"-view and specify your resource requirements
 * To only run the MATLAB app, select the `Desktop > single application` and `App > MATLAB` settings.